zinqlabs/stagehand/README.md

   - `action`: a `string` describing the action to perform, e.g., `"search for 'x'"`.
   - `modelName`: (optional) an `AvailableModel` string to specify the model to use.
   - `useVision`: (optional) a `boolean` or `"fallback"` to determine if vision-based processing should be used.
 Defaults to `"fallback"`.
+  - `domSettleTimeoutMs`: (optional) an `integer` that specifies the timeout in milliseconds for waiting for the DOM to settle.
+If not set, defaults to the timeout value specified during initialization.

 - **Returns:**